Coal miners urge Congress extension of black lung funding

 - Patagonia gives GOP tax windfall to environmental groups

+“The trust fund is a lifesaver,” Fleming said by phone Thursday from Washington.
+He traveled with a group of miners, family members and advocates to the capitol to meet with lawmakers and staffers.

+“It’s helped so many people in so many ways, but now it’s in jeopardy,” he said.

 House Republicans inserted a one-year extension for the tax into a tax bill released this week.
+Fleming, who says he is hoping to live long enough to see his first grandchild born, called the one-year fix a “band-aid.”